 Interesting fact: Luis Orlando Lagos, the photographer, stayed in Chile incognito after the general Pinochet grabbed the power.
 He stood on the communistic platform until the end of his days.

 69. Fire Escape Collapse, Stanley Forman, 1975.

 19-year-old Diana Bryant was running from the fire with her two-year-old goddaughter Tiare Jones and the fire escape collapsed.
 Stanley Forman captured the moment when both girls were falling from the fifth floor.
 Diana didn’t survive, but she saved little Tiare.

-Stanley Forman thought he would capture the rescue when firefighters extinguish the flame, but the triggered camera caught the flying victims.
+Stanley Forman thought he would capture the rescue when firefighters extinguished the flame, but the trigger camera caught the flying victims.

 “I was shooting pictures as they were falling—then I turned away.
 It dawned on me what was happening, and I didn’t want to see them hit the ground.
 I can still remember turning around and shaking.”

 The photo circulated in over a hundred newspapers and was used to force the safety of fire escapes all over the USA.
-Forman won the Pulitzer Prize, but the influence of the photo was far more than tragedy demonstration – it forced the changes in the fire-escape-safety codes.
+Forman won the Pulitzer Prize, but the photo’s influence was far more than tragedy demonstration – it forced the changes in the fire-escape-safety codes.